Rigidity of center Lyapunov exponents for Anosov diffeomorphisms on 3-torus

 \begin{remark} If $f:\TT^3\to\TT^3$ is Anosov, then the semi-conjugacy $h_f$ given by Proposition \ref{2 prop semi-conjugate} is in fact a conjugacy.
-It follows from the forth item that $h_f$ preserves the center foliation and the restriction of $h_f$ on each center leaf is a homeomorphism. \end{remark}
+It follows from the fourth item that $h_f$ preserves the center foliation and the restriction of $h_f$ on each center leaf is a homeomorphism. \end{remark}

-We call $f$ is $su$-\text{integrable}, if there exists a $({\rm dim} E_f^s+{\rm dim} E_f^u)$-dimensional foliation denoted by $\mathscr{F}^{su}_f$ tangent to $E^s_f\oplus E^u_f$.
+We call $f$ is $su$-\textit{integrable}, if there exists a $({\rm dim} E_f^s+{\rm dim} E_f^u)$-dimensional foliation denoted by $\mathcal{F}^{su}_f$ tangent to $E^s_f\oplus E^u_f$.
 It is clear from the definitions that if $f$ is accessible, then it is not $su$-integrable.
 Conversely, \cite{HU} proved that for a conservative partially hyperbolic diffeomorphism $f:\TT^3\to\TT^3$ derived from Anosov, if $f$ is not accessible, then it is $su$-integrable and conjugate to its linearization.
+We mention that the conservative condition can be replaced by assuming the non-wandering set $\Omega(f)=\TT^3$.
 Moreover without the conservative condition, combining the main results in \cite{GanS} and \cite{HS}, one has the following dichotomy (Theorem \ref{2 thm dichotomy}, also see \cite[Corollary 1.4]{HS}).
 We also refer to \cite{GRZ} for the case of Anosov diffeomorphism $f$ on $\TT^3$ in which one has that the conjugacy between $f$ and its linearization $f_*$ preserves the strong stable foliation, if and only if, $f$ is $su$-integrable, if and only if, $f$ is not accessible.

 \begin{theorem}[\cite{GanS,HS}] Let $f:\TT^3\to \TT^3$ be a $C^{1+\alpha}$-smooth partially hyperbolic diffeomorphism homotopic to an Anosov automorphism $A:\TT^3\to\TT^3$.
 Then \begin{itemize} \item either $f$ is accessible, \item or $f$ is Anosov and $\lambda^c(p,f)=\lambda^c(A)$, for all $p\in{\rm Per}(f)$. \end{itemize} \end{theorem}